 Oregon HAI Activities

-The 2016 HAI Annual Report includes data reported to OHA by 61 hospitals and 60 dialysis facilities.
+The 2016 HAI Report includes data reported to OHA by 61 hospitals and 60 dialysis facilities.
 Oregon hospitals outperformed national averages for HAIs, but more work needs to be done to prevent CLABSIs, Clostridium difficile infections and certain surgical site infections.

 View more publications and maps

 This is an educational webinar series for health care providers, laboratories and facilities.